cpursley/apipe/README.md

 ## Response Types

 All responses are wrapped in a `Response` struct that includes:
-- `data`: The actual response data (typed if using `cast`, raw JSON otherwise)
+- `data`: The actual response data (typed if using `cast_response: true`, raw JSON otherwise)
 - Additional metadata specific to the provider (rate limits, pagination info, etc.)

 ## Type Casting

-Type casting is optional but must be used consistently in a query.
-When you use `cast/2`, the response will be converted into Elixir structs with proper types.
-Without casting, you'll get the raw JSON response from the API.
+Type casting is configured when creating a new client with the `cast_response: true` option.
+When enabled, responses will be converted into Elixir structs with proper types.
+Without it, you'll get raw JSON responses.
 Choose based on your needs:

-- Use casting when you want:
+- Enable casting when you want:
   - Type safety
   - Better IDE support
   - Cleaner access to nested data